swiftlang/swift-migration-guide/Guide.docc/EnableDataRaceSafety.md

-# Enabling The Swift 6 Language Mode
+# Enabling data race safety checking

-Guarantee your code is free of data races by enabling the Swift 6 language mode.
+Enable data race safety checking for a new or existing Swift project.

 ## Overview